-The district has developed and annually reviews a food allergy management plan, which addresses employee training, dealing with common food allergens, and specific strategies for dealing with students diagnosed with severe food allergies.
+The district has developed and annually reviews a food allergy management plan, based on the Texas Department of State Health Services' (DSHS) "Guidelines for the Care of Students with Food Allergies At-Risk for Anaphylaxis."
+The district's management planwhich addresses employee training, dealing with common food allergens, and specific strategies for dealing with students diagnosed with severe food allergies.
 When the district receives information that a student has a food allergy that puts the student at risk for anaphylaxis, individual care plans will be developed to assist the student in safely accessing the school environment.
-The district's food allergy management plan contract the Gerrie Henderson at 254-582-4100
+The district's food allergy management plan can be accessed by contacting Gerri Henderson at 254-582 4100.